gsoules/MkDocs/digital-archive/docs/developer/install-digital-archive.md

     *This is the only opportunity to obtain the secret key*
 -	Click the `Close` button

+## Install the AvantElasticsearch plugin

+Follow these steps to install and configure the [AvantElasticsearch] plugin:

+-   Go to [cPanel] and choose `File Manager`
+-   Create this folder: `public_html/digitalarchive/files/elasticsearch`
+-	Go to the Omeka `Plugins` page
+-	Click the `Install` button for `AvantElasticsearch`

-### Enable Elastticsearch
+### Enable Elastticsearch in AvantSearch
--   Go to the configuration options page for the AvantSearch plugin
+-   Go to the configuration options page for the [AvantSearch] plugin
 -   Check the **Elasticsearch** checkbox

 ---
+## AvantVocabulary

+Follow these steps to install and configure [AvantVocabulary]:

+-	Go to the Omeka `Plugins` page
+-	Click the `Install` button for `AvantVocabulary`
+-   On the `Configure Plugin` page, leave `Delete Tables` unchecked
+-   Click the `Save Changes` button
+-   Click `Vocabulary Editor` in the left admin menu
+-   Click the `Rebuild Common Terms table` and click `OK` on the confirmation dialog
+-   Wait for the build to report that it has completed (it writes about 15,000 records)
+-   Click the `Rebuild Local Terms table` and click `OK` on the warning dialog
+-   Wait for the build to report that it has completed (this will be very fast on a new installation)

+---
 ## AvantS3
 ---

-!!! note ""
-    Skip this task if the installation will not be using the AvantS3 plugin.

 Follow these steps to install and configure [AvantS3]: